Quick Start Instructions

 Ansible Playbook assumes S3 server is installed in a external node s3

-and Hashicorp Vault in gateway
+and Hashicorp Vault in node1

 Note: All Ansible vault credentials (vault.yml) are also stored in Hashicorp Vault